arlyon/resume/content/employment/gsoc.md

 pin: true
 start: May
 end: August 2018
+tags: [
-tags: ["c", "cryptography", "reverse-engineering", "git"]
+    "c", "cryptography", "reverse-engineering", "git", "open-source",
+    "project-management"
+]
 ---

-Implement AirPlay support as a render target for VLC.
+Implemented AirPlay as a render target for VLC.
-This includes reverse engineering and documenting the protocol as well as handling transcoding and streaming.
+This includes reverse engineering and documenting the protocol, implementing the SRP6-a cryptographic protocol, as well as implementing HLS streaming and transcoding.